Healthy Gums, Healthy Mouth

 Periodontal (Gum) Disease

 Periodontal disease is an ongoing infection in the gums that gradually destroy the support of your natural teeth and over time it can cause your teeth to become loose and fall out.
 While there are multiple diseases which affect the tooth-supporting structures, plaque-induced inflammatory lesions make up the majority of periodontal issues.
 These can be divided into two categories: gingivitis and periodontis.
-Gingivitis is the less serious of the two and may never progress into periodontitis, but it always precedes periodontitis.
+Gingivitis is reversible, but if untreated may worsen to be periodontitis, which irreversibly destroys gum and bone tissue.

 Causes of Gingivitis